CS180-spring/cs180-21-taso6/README.md

 **Programming language(s):** C++, HTML/CSS

 **High-level description:**
+The BirbyDB database platform is designed to facilitate the sharing and discovery of bird observations in California.
+It offers a web-based interface for users to interact with various database entities, such as Bird_Record, Collection, and Users.
+The platform supports CRUD operations for bird records and provides functionalities for searching, sorting, and editing the collective database.
+Users can create personalized collections of bird observations, and these collections can be viewed by other users.
+The system also includes user management features, including multi-leveled admin privileges.
+The programming languages used for implementation are C++ for the backend and HTML/CSS for the webpage interface, using Crow to communicate between the frontend and backend.

 **Feasibility study:**
 It is feasible, but with our current skills, we are entirly learning new technologies and packagesas.
 We anticipated challenges but are committed to acquiring the necessary skills to successfully implement the platform.